mcaceresb/stata-gtools/docs/usage/gquantiles.md

 quantiles (and an arbitrary number), frequency counts, and more (see the [examples](#examples) below).

-While weights are not yet supported, gquantiles offers several additional options above the three built-in Stata commands. gquantiles is also faster than the user-written fastxtile, so an alias, fasterxtile, is also provided.
+gquantiles is also faster than the user-written fastxtile, so an alias, fasterxtile, is also provided.

 _Note for Windows users:_ It may be necessary to run `gtools, dependencies` at